Writing process

 A writing process is a set of mental and physical steps that someone takes to create any type of text.
-Almost always, these activities require inscription equipment, either digital or physical: chisels, pencils, brushes, chalk, dyes, keyboards, touchscreens, etc.; each of these tools has unique affordances that influence writers' workflows.
-Writing processes are very individualized and task-specific; they frequently incorporate activities such as talking, drawing, reading, browsing, and other activities that are not typically associated with writing.
+Almost always, these activities require inscription equipment, either digital or physical: chisels, pencils, brushes, chalk, dyes, keyboards, touchscreens, or pens, with each of these tools having unique affordances that influence writers' workflows.
+Writing processes are very individualized and task-specific, frequently involving activities such as talking, drawing, reading, and browsing.
+Additionally, pre-writing strategies may involve processes that are not usually associated with writing, such as clustering; free writing; and asking who, what, when, where, why, and how questions.

 Historical and contemporary perspectives

 In 1972, Donald M. Murray published a brief manifesto titled "Teach Writing as a Process Not Product", in which he argued that English teachers' conventional training in literary criticism caused them to hold students' work to unhelpful standards of highly polished "finished writing".
 Teachers, he explained, ought to focus less on correcting students' written products and focus more on involving students in "discovery through language", which Murray believed for "most writers most of the time" involved a process: i.e., stages of "pre-writing, writing and rewriting".
 Though Murray was not alone in advocating process-based instruction, this manifesto is regarded as a landmark vocalization of the differences between process and product orientations in the teaching of writing.
 Donald Murray mentioned that writing is to be considered as a process, not a product.
 In other words, he viewed getting the writers to work their way in order to discover new things rather than reach an end.
 He viewed writing as a journey of revision and development by which one discovers insights and develops thinking.
 Within a decade, Maxine Hairston was to observe that the teaching of writing had undergone a transformation in moving from a focus on written products to writing processes.